Aeromium Barcode Fonts

 POSTNET is a barcode used by the U.S Postal Service.
 It is a numeric symbology that supports 5, 6, 9 and 11 digits.

-The easiest way to create this barcode is to use the Barcode Maker included in the installation package.
-Simply goto the Start Menu and launch Aeromium Barcode Fonts > Barcode Maker.
+The easiest way to create this barcode is to use the Barcode Generator included in the installation package.
+Simply goto the Start Menu and launch Aeromium Barcode Fonts > Barcode Generator.
 This software automates and simplifies the creation of the barcodes for you.
 After the barcode is created, you can simply copy and paste the barcode into your documents.

 Generating this barcode in Excel